flow-homepage/Documentation/Scope.md

 # Notes Flow Project

-#### Grabbing API keys for the widgets.
+### What is this application?
-  *Productivity Application*
+  *It's a Productivity Application*
-### Core Values:
+# Core Values:
 - Help balance your lifestyle.
-- Unify all notification at one spot
-- Provides theme that fits your needs.
-- Improve productivity
+- Improve efficiency

+## Biggest Challenges:
+- Grabbing API keys for the widgets.
+- Getting all the API
-Going through each API for every widget.
+- Going through each API for every widget.

-Widgets: Twitter, Instagram, Weather App
+- Widgets: Twitter, Instagram, Weather App

-Biggest Challenge - Getting all the API

-### Features:
+# Features:
 - Switch mode (work,night)
 - Have notifications
 - Break mode feature
+- Provides theme that fits your needs.
+- Unify all notification at one spot

-### MVP:
+# MVP:
+- Comprehensive Tab management
-- Emails
+- Different dash boards.
-- Discord / Slack
-- Social:
+- Modes (Work, Leisure)
-- Instagram or Twitter
-- Implementing timer for the mode.

--Score of 1-5 for features
-    - 1 Pretty easy and 5 is difficult

-### API:
+# API:
 - Weather: Dark Sky
 - Time Keep library : Moment
 - Background Photo : Splash
 - Calendar : Google
 - Notification : Google / Push

-### Idea:
+# Idea:
 - This application can be a single hub.
+- Integrating google calendar to this application or giving them option
+- You can edit the widget using React.
+- Morning tab
+- Add notes

-### What is the core feature of this application
+# What is the core feature of this application:
-Source:
+- Source:
 *https://www.lifewire.com/top-personalized-start-pages-for-your-web-browser-3486281*

 - Start.me
 - Opening multiple links at once
 - Saving work tabs

-### What do we store
-Data
+# Leisure vs Work:
+- Default dashboards
+- Work (Discord, Slack)
+- Leisure(Youtube, Reddit)

+### Target Audience:
+- Tab Hoarder
+- People who work
+- People who surfs a lot outside of work
+- People who uses computer for their job